• Twitter

 Does NCUIH offer group registration?

 One person can register multiple people at one time.
 NCUIH is not offering a group registration discount for the NCUIH 2026 Annual Conference.
+We recommend checking with your group before registering to prevent double registrations.

 What methods of payment are accepted?